sooriyaarachchi/pybites.github.io-src/content/codechallenge53.md

-Title: Code Challenge 53 - Query the Spotify API
+Title: Code Challenge.. - title
 Date: 2018-10-01 22:38
 Category: Challenge
-Tags: code challenge, challenges, Spotify, music, API
+Tags: code challenge, your content
-Slug: codechallenge53
+Slug: codechallenge..
 Authors: PyBites
-Summary: Hi Pythonistas, Welcome to Pybites Code Challenge 53!
+Summary: Hi Pythonistas, Welcome to Pybites Code Challenge ..!
 In this challenge we get you query the Spotify API and perform a set of tasks.
 cover: images/featured/pb-challenge.png

 > It's not that I'm so smart, it's just that I stay with problems longer. - A. Einstein